 Other System APIs will expose existing application functionality as a REST API.
 In these cases, the API platform with connectors or other features would likely be used as the implementation technology to build this integration.

-The list of bulleted items below are characteristics of System API’s and should be followed as a rule of when to leverage a System API I (as opposed to an Experience or Process API) in the integration architecture.
+The list of bulleted items below are characteristics of System APIs and should be followed as a rule of when to leverage a System API (as opposed to an Experience or Process API) in the integration architecture.

 Underlying core systems of record

-API’s for doing Create, Read, Update, Delete (CRUD) operations on a system
+APIs for doing Create, Read, Update, Delete (CRUD) operations on a system

 Fine Grained with very specific actions associated with a specific system.